Sam-tech94/js_tailwind_navbar/README.md

-# This is responsive navbar with js and tailwindcss
+# This is a responsive navbar with js and tailwindcss